padloc/padloc/README.md

 npm run test
 ```

-**Note:** The `npm run test` command uses headless Chrome to run tests.
-This means you'll need to have
+**Note:** The `npm run test` command uses headless Chrome, which means need to have
-Google Chrome 59 or higher installed to run tests.
+Google Chrome 59 or higher installed.

 Alternatively, you can also run the tests in "visual mode":